-On March 13, 2022, we entered into a Securities Purchase Agreement (the "Purchase Agreement") with a single healthcare-focused institutional investor (the "Purchaser"), pursuant to which we issued, in a registered direct offering (the "2022 Preferred Stock Offering"), 2,425 shares of Series A convertible preferred stock (the "Series A Preferred Stock") and 2,425 shares of Series B convertible preferred stock (the "Series B Preferred Stock") and Series A warrants (the "Series A Warrants") to purchase up to an aggregate of 12,125 shares of the common stock of the Company (the "Common Stock") and Series B warrants (the "Series B Warrants") to purchase up to an aggregate of 12,125 shares of Common Stock.
+On March 13, 2022, we entered into a Securities Purchase Agreement (the "Purchase Agreement") with a single healthcare-focused institutional investor (the "Purchaser"), pursuant to which the Company issued, in a registered direct offering (the "2022 Preferred Stock Offering"), 2,425 shares of Series A convertible preferred stock (the "Series A Preferred Stock") and 2,425 shares of Series B convertible preferred stock (the "Series B Preferred Stock") and Series A warrants (the "Series A Warrants") to purchase up to an aggregate of 12,125 shares of the common stock of the Company (the "Common Stock") and Series B warrants (the "Series B Warrants") to purchase up to an aggregate of 12,125 shares of Common Stock.
 Each share of Series A Preferred Stock and Series B Preferred Stock has a stated value of \$1,000 per share and a conversion price of \$400.00 per share.
 The shares of preferred stock issued in the offering are convertible into an aggregate of 12,125 shares of Common Stock.
-The Series A Warrants have an exercise price of \$520 per share, will become exercisable six months following the date of issuance, and will expire 5 years following the initial exercise date.
-The Series B Warrants have an exercise price of \$520 per share, will become exercisable six months following the date of issuance, and will expire one and one-half years following the initial exercise date.
+The Series A Warrants have an exercise price of \$3.69 per share and became exercisable six months following the date of issuance and will expire 5 years following the initial exercise date.
+The Series B Warrants have an exercise price of \$3.69 per share and became exercisable six months following the date of issuance and will expire one and one-half years following the initial exercise date.
 The Purchase Agreement contains customary representations and warranties and agreements of the Company and the Purchaser and customary indemnification rights and obligations of the parties.
 The 2022 Preferred Stock Offering closed on March 14, 2022 and total net proceeds were approximately \$4.3 million.

-On April 25, 2022, we entered into a Letter Agreement with the Purchasers, pursuant to which the Purchasers consented to us entering into and effecting an ATM offering facility.
-Pursuant to the Letter Agreement, we issued to the Purchasers the New Warrant, on the same terms and conditions as the Series A Warrants, provided that such New Warrant shall be exercisable into 4,243 warrant shares, subject to adjustment thereunder.
-The Series A Warrants have an exercise price of \$520 per share, will become exercisable six months after the date of the Letter Agreement, and will expire 5 years following the initial exercise date.
+On April 25, 2022, we entered into a Letter Agreement with the Purchaser, pursuant to which the Purchasers consented to us entering into and effecting an ATM offering facility.
+Pursuant to the Letter Agreement, we issued to the Purchaser the New Warrant, on the same terms and conditions as the Series A Warrants, provided that such New Warrant shall be exercisable into 4,243 warrant shares, subject to adjustment thereunder.
+The Series A Warrants have an exercise price of \$3.69 per share and became exercisable six months after the date of the Letter Agreement, and will expire 5 years following the initial exercise date.